-The purposes of the Workforce Training Act [21-13A-1 NMSA 1978] are to:
+The purposes of the Workforce Training Act [21-13A-1 to 21-13A-5 NMSA 1978] are to:

 A. provide funding for non-credit customized training at community colleges;

 B. establish the workforce training program to deliver customized training for members of the workforce who require specialized training to obtain or advance in employment with small and large businesses in New Mexico;